 If you are an overseas company wishing to establish a branch or wholly-owned subsidiary in the UK, you may be able to send an initial team of employees to the UK under the "Global Business Mobility - UK Expansion Worker" category.
-Both the employer and the employee must meet certain criteria to be eligible for this category.
-The employer must apply for and obtain a sponsor licence on the basis it has an overseas trading presence and has a credible plan to establish a business in the UK within two years.
-The employee must be a senior manager or specialist employee of the overseas company and intend to be employed full-time in the UK.
+Both the employer and the employee must meet certain criteria to be eligible for this category; for example, the employee must be employed full-time and the overseas business must have its principal place of business and headquarters outside the UK.
 Immigration permission is granted for one year initially and can be extended up to a total stay of two years.
-The route does not lead to settlement however UK Expansion Workers can switch into a settlement category incountry.
+The route does not lead to settlement however UK Expansion Workers can switch into a settlement category in-country.